The UK Government has announced £5 billion in cuts to disability benefits, what impact will this have on people with disabilities in Cardiff?

 Seren, a student at Cardiff University, explains that there are a lot of hidden costs that come with having a disability.
 “The thought of not being able to do my degree because I don’t have the money to support me scares me.
 I need a lot of Ubers and with food I can’t really make meals, so I have to get ready made ones and it all really accumulates.”

-Rachel Reeves, the Chancellor of the Exchequer, has planned to reduce disability payments to save £5 billion.
-Over 3 million people will be worse off because of these measures, according to the official assessment of the health and disability benefit reforms.
+The UK Government has planned to reduce disability payments to save £5 billion meaning over 3 million people will be worse off, according to the Official Assessment of the Health and Disability Benefit Reforms.

 Seren explains that the thought of losing PIP is worrying for her.
 “I feel very hurt by the government and I’m very angry and very scared for me and a lot of my friends, my benefits are at risk,” says Seren.
 “I know I can’t go to university without these benefits.”